 A stronger alignment ensures a unified approach to addressing labor market needs, maximizing resource utilization, and fostering innovative collaborations.
 It bridges gaps in understanding and resource allocation between different sectors, leading to more impactful and sustainable workforce development initiatives.
 It is crucial to avoid duplication of effort with our limited resources.
-The government, acting as a key facilitator, should empower the Workforce Development Council (WDC) to lead these efforts, ensuring cohesion among public, private, and philanthropic entities.
+The Workforce Development Council (WDC) is empowered to lead these efforts, through its existing role as convener of the Employer Engagement Committee and the Sector Strategies and Career Pathways Committee, ensuring cohesion among public, private, and philanthropic entities.
 Establishing clear, short- and long-term goals is essential to guide these collaborative efforts and ensure accountability.
 This approach will not only streamline efforts but also focus them towards targeted, sustainable outcomes in workforce development.

 - Formulate a State Goal similar in nature to Hawai'i's clean energy goal.
 In 2008, and with consensus from industry leaders and energy advocates, State of Hawai'i formally adopted the Hawai'i Clean Energy Initiative creating the most ambitious and far-reaching plan in the country.
 We will carefully work to create an equally ambitious "Great" state goal that marries serious economic improvement with workforce development.
-This will require planning, consultation with all stakeholders, and an affirmation by Hawai'i's political leaders. - Regular Coordinated meetings amongst the various stakeholders where organizations can share latest initiatives, provide data on current employment trends or opportunities to collaborate on projects, and a strong connection to Hawai'i's economic drivers. - Create a working group to better understand the implications of workforce and economy disruptors including artificial intelligence (AI), automation, the growing segment of Hawai's population engaged in the gig economy, remote/hybrid work and the impacts of persons living in Hawai'i but working remotely. - LONG TERM GOAL: Much closer connections between Hawai'i's workforce development and economic revitalization efforts.
+This will require planning, consultation with all stakeholders, and an affirmation by Hawai'i's political leaders. - Regular Coordinated meetings amongst the various stakeholders where organizations can share latest initiatives, provide data on current employment trends or opportunities to collaborate on projects, and a strong connection to Hawai'i's economic drivers. - Create a working group or subcommittee to better understand the implications of workforce and economy disruptors including artificial intelligence (AI), automation, the growing segment of Hawai'i's population engaged in the gig economy, remote/hybrid work and the impacts of persons living in Hawai'i but working remotely.